FrankBau/RAM_interpreter/readme.md

 * a program is a text file containing one valid RAM instruction per line
 * the instructions (lines) are numbered by natural numbers, starting with 0
 * the program instructions are executed line by line, starting at 0
-* when a jump takes place, the execution is continued at the indicated line number
+* when a jump takes place, execution is continued at the line number indicated